sabarna17/btp-basics/capm/readme.md

 Now you will be able to see a new file created, marked with an arrow.
 Also use the command `sqlite3 my.sqlite .dump` to see the sql operation dumps.
 ![image](https://github.com/sabarna17/btp-basics/assets/39834671/9d318b93-3096-44d6-9e38-48b310d40375)

+3. Use the script `cds add approuter` to add the approuter to your application.

-3. Add the below code in `package.json`:
+4. Add the below code in `package.json`:
    ```
    "cds": {
     "requires": {